paulscherrerinstitute/sf_daq_broker/README.md

     ├── acq0002.JF03T01V02.h5
 ```

-<a id="bookkeeping"></a>
+# Bookkeeping
-### Bookkeeping
+Upon a successful request accepted by the broker, all parameters utilized are saved within a `meta/` subdirectory related to the corresponding run/scan.
+These files are named `acqYYYY.json`.

- In case of successful (accepted by broker) request, complete parameters used for it will be saved in a `meta/` subdirectory of corresponding run/scan with name acqYYYY.json
+ For instance:
 ```bash
 $ pwd
 /sf/cristallina/data/p21528/raw/run0001/meta